 Gullfoss means ‘Golden Waterfall’; but on my first visit with Chris, on an icy February day, the scene was more silver than gold.
 Although the falls themselves weren’t frozen, the land around them was; the whole scene was awesome in a wintry fashion – just beautiful!
 The paths around the falls were rather icy so we had to take care exploring and couldn’t get as close as would have liked; but we certainly got close enough to feel the power of the torrents.

-Gullfoss is Europe’s largest waterfall.
-It is actually two separate waterfalls; the upper one has a drop of 11 metres and the lower one 21 metres.
+Gullfoss is actually two separate waterfalls; the upper one has a drop of 11 metres and the lower one 21 metres.
 The lower falls drop into a canyon at a right-angle, so appear almost to disappear into the depths of the earth.

 On my second visit some years later it was unfortunately hard to see the falls at all, as the rain was torrential.
 I was here with Virtual Tourist friends for our annual Euro Meet; I was so disappointed for those that had never seen this spectacle.
 For my part I was content to take a couple of photos from above, and then shelter in the warmth of the visitor centre.